TERMS & CONDITIONS

 8. Intellectual Property Rights

 8.1.
 Where you are sending us images / graphics / text copy / video and any other media for use on your Website/App, you warrant that you either own the copyright for this content, or have obtained permission from the copyright holder and can therefore legally and reasonably use the content on your Website/App.
-We shall not be liable for copyright infringement related to any content we have been provided by you, your agents or representatives.
-The Customer will hold harmless, protect and defend us, our agents and sub-contractors against any claims arising from content delivered to us by the Customer.
+We shall not be liable for any copyright infringement related to any content we have in good faith been provided by you, your agents or representatives.
+You will hold harmless, protect and defend us, our agents and sub-contractors against any claims arising from content delivered to us by the Customer.

 8.2.
 By providing content to us for use on your Website/App, you warrant that the content has either been produced by you or on your behalf and that you have rights to use the content on your website.
 Search engines can penalise a website by de-listing it, where duplicate content appears.
 Should this happen, we accept no liability or responsibility for the financial consequences of this to you, and you indemnify and hold Digital Ethos harmless in this respect.